sbogucki12/Email-to-Audio-Converter/readme.md

 ## Future Enhancements

+Well, first, I should probably improve it so that it removes URLs from being read verbally in the audio file.
+That's next.
+It'll be pretty annoying until I do that.

 Potential areas for future development include:
 - Deployment to the cloud to run on a schedule
 - Convert this into a cmd line app so that I can search emails and convert to audio on demand